 - Fertilize as needed.
-Get your soil tested so you know exactly what amendments you need.
+Get your soil tested, so you know exactly what amendments you need.
 The Ohio Cooperative Extension Service will test your soil sample for a fee.

 - Continue Fruit Tree, Rose, & Vegetable Spray/Dust Programs if you want insect-free plants.
 Monitor the vegetable garden for developing insect or disease problems.
 We have organic solutions to most problems if you prefer.

-- Generally accepted frost-free date in Central Ohio is May 15.
+- The generally accepted frost-free date in Central Ohio is May 15.
 It should be OK to plant tender flowers by this date but keep an eye on the weather forecast.
 For the more adventuresome gardeners, be sure to cover early planted tender flowers and vegetables.
 Sheets and frost covers work best; plastic sheets are not so good.

 - Watch for slug damage-control them now before they reproduce.
 We recommend Garden Safe Slug & Snail Bait (which is safe for pets).

 - Remove any sucker growth from fruit and ornamental trees as soon as they appear.
-We have a product called “Bonide Sucker Punch RTU” which prevents this growth if you get tired of doing it manually.
+We have a product called “Bonide Sucker Punch RTU,” which prevents this growth if you get tired of doing it manually.

 - Newly planted plants will need supplemental watering if we don’t receive at least 1 inch of rain per week.
 Soak well and soak deep (weekly is usually enough, daily is too much)